Skip to content

 Summary

-Translating content for the hotel and hospitality industry doesn’t need to be complicated or intimidating, but it does deserve and require your full attention and commitment in order to do it right.
-Find a trusted translation partner with the necessary subject matter expertise and native-speaking translators, editors and copywriters who reside in-country and fully understand the culture and target audience they are translating for.
+Translating content for the hotel and hospitality industry doesn’t need to be complicated or intimidating, but it deserves and requires your full attention and commitment in order to do it right.
+Find a trusted translation partner with the necessary subject matter expertise and native-speaking translators, editors, and copywriters who reside in-country and fully understand the culture and target audience they are translating for.

 Don’t rely on multilingual internal staff to serve as your translation go-to.
 Chances are they already have other priorities and job responsibilities and since they are not trained translation professionals, they will most likely not be able to work with the latest translation technologies.
 However, do involve them in the review process as they have invaluable information and knowledge about your brand that will be most helpful to your translation team.
 This collaborative approach has been proven time and time again to be a huge part of a hospitality brand’s successful localization strategy.